SAYING "NO" WITHOUT LOSING CUSTOMERS

 Use Positive Language

 Every time you say “No” you are sending a message that you don’t want to help (even if something cannot be done).
 You must always use a positive way to communicate it.
-If you have to refuse, make sure your polite
+If you have to refuse, make sure you're polite

 Find the Closest Solution